 Contrary to popular belief, most likely promoted by a particular movie a few decades ago, vertigo is not the fear of heights.
 It is actually the sensation of spinning.
-You may feel as if you are spinning around or you may feel like the things in the environment around you are spinning.
+You may feel as if you are spinning around or like the things in the environment around you are spinning.
 True vertigo always has a rotational component to it.
 As many as 10 percent of people in the US have vertigo.
-If you are over the age of 40, you are at higher risk to develop it.
+If you are over 40, you are at higher risk of developing it.
 Out of every 5 people, 2 will develop vertigo.
 From 1994 to 2004, 2.5 percent of people visited the emergency room for symptoms of vertigo.

 Vertigo is a balance disorder which occurs due to damage to the inner ear.
 The sensation of spinning may be strong enough to cause nausea and loss of balance.
 It differs from dizziness in that dizziness is a feeling of fainting.

 Vertigo happens from an imbalance in the way certain areas of the body work, such as hearing, vision, and a sense of location in your environment.
 Because it’s a specific type of dizziness, vertigo is more of a symptom than a condition.
 Vertigo has been seen in people with high blood sugar and high cholesterol.
 Vertigo can impact your ability to perform your daily routines and give you a general feeling of being unwell.

 Vertigo gives one a false sense of movement.
 While it is a symptom itself, it can also have other symptoms that accompany it, such as: